minecraft-linux/minecraft-linux.github.io/faq.rst

 Shaders are also resource packs.
 (Shaders must be GLSL based and must be compatible with your graphics drivers)

-You may need to extract :code:`.zip` and :code:`.mcpack` files into their own subdirectory for them to work properly.
+**Note:** You will probably need to extract :code:`.zip` and :code:`.mcpack` files into their own subdirectory for them to work properly.

 Why would I want to use this projects server, instead of the official one?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~